atishshahrouniyar/himalayan-coders/backend/Swagger_README.md

-# Swagger/OpenAPI Documentation for ResearchMatch API
+# Swagger/OpenAPI Documentation for MatchEd API

-This document describes the Swagger/OpenAPI integration for the ResearchMatch Django backend.
+This document describes the Swagger/OpenAPI integration for the MatchEd Django backend.

 ## Overview